 Table 2H-1 contains a listing of the symbols within each series category.
-Drawings for these symbols are found in the "Standard Highway Signs" book (see Section 1A.11).
+Drawings for these symbols are found in the "Standard Highway Signs" book.

 Mirror images of symbols may be used where the reverse image will better convey the message.